apache/doris/docs/en/docs/sql-manual/sql-functions/window-functions/WINDOW-FUNCTION-WINDOW-FUNNEL.md

 - window is the length of time window in seconds.
 - mode is reserved for future, not used for now.
-- timestamp_column specifies column of DATE or DATETIME type.
+- timestamp_column specifies column of DATETIME type, sliding time window works on it.
 - evnetN is boolean expression like eventID = 1004.

 The function works according to the algorithm: